The age pension in Australia is payable based on tests for age, income and assets. There is also a residence requirement.

 |On or after 1 January 1957||67 years|

-The Social Services Minister has confirmed the Government’s intention to increase the qualifying age to receive the Age Pension from 67 years to 70 years, over 10 years from 2025 to 2035.
-The Government’s intention is that no-one born before 1 January 1966 would be affected by the change.
+The Government’s previously announced intention to increase the qualifying age to receive the Age Pension from 67 years to 70 years, to be implemented over 10 years from 2025 to 2035 has been abandoned.
+See Minister’s media release and the report from the ABC here.

 Access to the age pension is limited according to an assets test.
 Assets test limits are updated in March, July and September each year.
 Note the Budget 2015 changes taking effect from 1 January 2017 (see above).